 Objectives for a fair, inclusive and healthy city

-To develop and grow the city in a way which is fair and inclusive, maximising the benefits for disadvantaged communities and vulnerable people – meaning the gap is closed between the wealthiest and poorest areas of the city.
+To develop and grow the city in a way which is fair and inclusive, maximising the benefits for disadvantaged communities and vulnerable people and recognising the role of a healthy population in supporting a strong economy – meaning the gap is closed between the wealthiest and poorest areas of the city.

 To develop the city in ways which improve the health and wellbeing of all Sheffield’s residents and which reduce health inequalities.